aclark-buildouts/Debian-Deploy-Plone/README.txt

 Introduction
 ============

-Some Fabric code to deploy client sites post-Debian VM creation to make my life easier.
+Some Fabric code to deploy client sites post-Debian VM creation (to make my life easier, and have some fun with Fabric).

 Install
 -------